 - an overall GPA of 2.30 (Students with GPA below 2.30 may apply for conditional acceptance to the Program)

-- a final grade of C or better in all social work courses with a course designation of 200 or above
+- a final grade of C or better in all social work courses

 - an affinity with and commitment to the values and ethics of the social work profession as set forth in the NASW Code of Ethics